-Metro's public involvement policies identify public involvement standards that must be met when Metro develops transportation projects and programs.
-Standards include outreach to communities underserved by transportation projects, public notices and opportunities for comment.
+Metro's public involvement policies establish consistent procedures to ensure all people have reasonable opportunities to be engaged in planning and policy process.
+Procedures include outreach to communities underserved by transportation projects, public notices and opportunities for comment.
 The policies also include nondiscrimination standards that Metro, its subcontractors and all local governments must meet when developing or implementing projects that receive funding through Metro.
 To learn more about civil rights compliance, see Metro's Civil Rights web page.
+Go

 To view MOV files, download free QuickTime.